The Permanent Collection

 In the following section advertising posters, scientific or entertainment magazines, documents and everyday objects illustrate the comprehensive propaganda actions set under way in the mother country and highlight the problematic relationship with the “colonised”, as well as the contradictory and stereotyped representation of the “other”.

 The gallery between hall 4 and hall 5 presents an analysis of the migratory flows that have involved Milan from the second half of the 20th century, passing from the Italian economic boom of the 1950s and ’60s to the transformation of Milan into the city of services in the following decade.
-A video installation with interviews – recorded as part of the Milano Città Mondo project – with interlocutors belonging to the Lombard communities originating from the various diasporas, allows a more in-depth and empathic understanding of the migrant’s perspective, while a famous photographic image by Uliano Lucas opens the gaze onto the domestic Italian migration towards Milan.
-Works by the two artists, Alan Maglio and Cristina Donati Mayer, offer a further reflection on the development of the Milanese migrant community and on the contemporary criticism of colonialism, embodied by Milan’s Indro Montanelli.
+A video installation with interviews – recorded as part of the Milano Città Mondo project – with interlocutors belonging to the Lombard communities originating from the various diasporas, allows a more in-depth and empathic understanding of the migrant’s perspective, while a famous photographic image by Uliano Lucas opens the gaze onto the domestic Italian migration towards Milan Works by contemporary artists offer a further reflection on the development of the Milanese migrant community.

 The last hall of the itinerary focuses on contemporary global Milan: a space devoted to the creativity of the generations of Afro-descendents and their identity-related perspective in the current context of the city.
 The section has been designed through a complex participatory process consisting of workshops and discussions with artists, video-makers, writers and influencers, who have provided nuanced representations of their work and the reality that surrounds them through their personal contributions and expressions of various kinds.